smithy-lang/smithy/docs/source/1.0/guides/model-linters.rst

 .. _StutteredShapeName:

-StutteredShapeName
+.. _RepeatedShapeName:

+RepeatedShapeName
 ==================

-Validators that :ref:`structure` member names and :ref:`union` member names do not stutter their shape names.
+Validates that :ref:`structure` member names and :ref:`union` member names do not repeat their container shape names.

 As an example, if a structure named "Table" contained a member named "TableName", then this validator would emit a WARNING event.